comit-network/RFCs/RFC-004-SWAP-Bitcoin.md

 # Examples

+## SWAP Request

-The following shows a generic JSON encoded SWAP request (with irrelevant fields filled with `...`) with Bitcoin as the `alpha_ledger` and 1 Bitcoin as the `alpha_asset`:
+The following shows an example [RFC002](./RFC-002-SWAP.md) JSON encoded SWAP REQUEST with Bitcoin as the `alpha_ledger` and 1 Bitcoin as the `alpha_asset`.
+Fields that are outside of the scope of this RFC are filled with `...`.

 ``` json
 {